tonnylitao/Acornote/README.md

 * iOS app in Swift (99% finished)
 * Android app in Kotlin (ongoing)

-## Basic
+## Draft ideas
+* Put context in the first place
-* Learn, memorize, active or deep-learn any new things with `context`
+* Learn, memorize, active or deep-learn any new things in `context`
 * Context contains useful resource, such as words, sentence, audio, url, image...
-* Put context in the first place
-* Keep app extrame simple
+* Keep this app simple
 * Use the state of art, such as text pronunciation, image searching, quizlet...

-## App logic
+## App structure
 * Use Folders to represent context
-* A Folder may refer to a url, may be audio playable, flipable, or markable
+* A Folder may contains a url, may be audio playable, flipable, or markable
-* A Folder contains many items
+* A Folder contains multiple items
-* A item may be is a new word, an interesting sentence, a sudden inspiration...
+* A item is an idea, it may be a vocabulary, an interesting sentence, a sudden inspiration...

 ## Folders
 <img src="https://rawgit.com/TonnyTao/Acornote/master/Acornote_Sketch/folder.jpg?a" width="400">